How to Find Someones Place of Employment

-If you need to find someone’s current place of employment, you’re probably not too happy about it.
+If you need to verify where someone is employed, you’re probably not too happy about it.
 After all, employment checks are usually done after something has gone wrong — like when your ex skips out on his child support payments and you need to garnish his wages, or when you’ve been swept up in a fraud or identity theft investigation, or when you’re trying to collect on a judgment that you were awarded in court.

 So, the last thing you need is more hassles during your search!

-Luckily, it’s not hard to locate someone’s place of employment.
+Luckily, it’s not hard to find someone’s place of employment.
 As long as you work with the right people — ideally, a team of licensed private investigators — you can get the information you need in as little as a few business days.

 But how exactly do you go through this process?